rb2nem/nem-dev-guide/website/content/06-transaction-transfer.md

         },
         // height of the block where this transaction is stored "height": 1002581,
-        // id of the transaction
+        // id of the transaction, this is node dependent (different nodes may return different ids for the same transaction) "id": 667140,
-        "id": 667140,
         "innerHash": {}
     },